 - Create programs to cultivate programming talent via HSA developer training and academic programs

-Gregory Stoner – Chief Evangelist HSA, Sr Director of Application Engineering, AMD
+Gregory Stoner – Sr Director of Heterogeneous Compute Technology & Solutions, AMD

 Gregory Stoner is the Chief Evangelist/Sr Director of Application Engineering for Heterogeneous System Architecture Program at AMD where he is responsible for development of HSA Foundation, working with key developers to establish unique solution that will showcase HSA capabilities, and engaging the computing ecosystem to bring about next evolution in platforms, operating system, tools, libraries, runtime and applications via HSA.